“People need to figure out how and when to communicate with their customers. And the only way to do that is to walk in your customer’s shoes”

 “They could have sent through any communication to let me track my technician, or notified me that they were running late, and then eventually notified me when it was canceled.
 Then they could have actually sent me a way to reschedule it,” he said.

 Next, Jason shared a time when he had a similar experience with a service technician.
 The company said the technician would arrive between 8 am – 6 pm, and assured him the technician would “definitely be there before 6 pm”.

 Jason reflected on what a crazy time window that is, not only being vague, but because it required he take an entire day off work, not just a half-day.

 “If you weren’t in a company that was quite as flexible, what are you going to do?
 Take a whole holiday day just for someone to come in?
 I think that’s where some businesses maybe aren’t thinking of their customers,” Jason said.

 “It’s like, one minute to six, the guy turns up, which is fine technically, exactly what they said they do.
 But as an experience or as a journey for me, it just wasn’t necessarily a positive one,” Jason said.

 Jason felt the technician ended up doing a good job, but he was disappointed by key aspects of the customer journey, which colored how his overall perception of the experience.

 “We’re so used to companies thinking about our feelings and our anxieties during their process.
 In this case, it feels like no one at that company had ever booked their own business.
 I think walking through walking in your customers’ shoes is such an important part.”

-This is precisely what customers want.
-They want companies to care about them and think about things from their side.
+This is precisely what customers want; and this is a great way to improve customer journeys.
+Customers want companies to care about them and think about things from their side.